 Engagement Methods

-Staff members from Mexic-Arte Museum and the Downtown Austin Alliance ready to start canvassing for the 5th Street Mexican American Heritage Corridor.
+Staff members from Mexic-Arte Museum and the Downtown Austin Alliance ready to start canvassing for the 5th Street Mexican American Cultural District.

 Andrew Gonzales, Consultant, tables at event at Republic Square Banner Project